-This CEU course will review various wastewater collection construction methods, collection system design, cleaning and detailed safety related subjects.
-This course is general in nature and not state specific, but it will contain different wastewater collection methods, rules, confined space techniques, maintenance policies, electricity, pump operation, general safety information, and lift station information.
-This course will carefully examine the dangers of trenching and excavation and related safety fundamentals.
+This CEU course will review various wastewater-sewer-septic collection construction, design, cleaning and detailed safety related subjects.
+This course is general in nature and not state specific, but it will contain different wastewater collection methods, septic disposal, rules, confined space techniques, maintenance policies, electricity, pump operation, general safety information, and lift station information.
+Review of the dangers of trenching and excavation and related safety fundamentals.
 This course will cover the basic requirements of OSHA's Competent Person 29 CFR 1926.650 Subpart F and other related federal safety rules.
 The Competent Person Program, as it is called, will require formal training and on-the-job experience.